 Apple pulls New York Times app in China after government request

-Apple has removed the New York Times Co's news apps from its app store in China following a request from the Chinese authorities, the companies said separately.
+Apple Inc has removed the New York Times Co’s news apps from its app store in China following a request from the Chinese authorities, the companies said separately yesterday.

 Apple removed both the English-language and Chinese-language apps from the iTunes store in China on December 23, according to the New York Times, which first reported the action.